 If you are vacationing in Hawaii and want to see more than one island (and you should if time permits!), you will probably be taking several short (~ hour) inter island flights between the different Hawaiian Islands.

-The trick to booking an inter island flight is to find the balance between “lost time”, in the form of a couple of precious hours of your vacation, and the opportunity to see yet another fascinating part of the Hawaiian Islands.
+The trick to booking an inter island flight is to find the balance between “lost time”, in the form of a ~half a day of your vacation needed for travel, and the opportunity to see yet another fascinating part of the Hawaiian Islands.

 There are several things you can do to make these flights fit in well with your vacation:

 - Read our inter island flight booking tips to see how to find the best flights.

 - We also give a short overview (inter island routes, discounts, frequent flyer programs) of the 3 airline companies that offer inter-island flights:

 Tl;dr Investing 10 minutes of your time now might save you hours of travel time on Hawaii.

 Inter island flights are short (often less than 1 hour in the air) flights that can be as cheap as $69 for a one-way ticket.

 Airlines that offer inter island flights in Hawaii